MariaLTN/Santander/README.md

 # Santander :bank:

-This repository was created with the intention of sharing my progress in the FullStack bootcamp offered by Santander :bank.
+This repository was created with the intention of sharing my progress in the FullStack Bootcamp offered by Santander :bank: & Digital Innovation One (DIO) :school: in online version :computer:.

 This bootcamp is divided into **5 modules**, ranging from subjects such as: